Trust Me (Craig David album): Background and singles

 In 2007, David collaborated with the rapper Kano on "This Is the Girl" for his album London Town.
 Released as a single on 27 August 2007, "This Is the Girl" entered the UK Singles Chart at number 18.

 The first single from Trust Me, "Hot Stuff", was released on 5 November 2007.
 It was a top ten hit and the album charted at number 18 on the UK Albums Chart.
 "6 of 1 Thing", the second single taken from Trust Me, charted at number 39 on the UK Singles Chart, becoming his third-lowest charting single to date.
 "Officially Yours" was released on 23 June 2008 and peaked at number 158 on the UK Singles Chart, becoming his lowest-charting single to date and was the final single from Trust Me.

 In July, a new track titled "Are You Up for This" started receiving airplay on various radio stations as part of a promotion with Ice Cream Records, which also had a remix with Witty Boy called "Nutter Butter".
 On 17 August, David performed at a birthday tribute concert for the songwriter Don Black at the London Palladium.
 He performed the song "Ben", originally a hit for Michael Jackson.

 Critical reception

-The album received mixed reviews from music critics.
+Trust Me received mixed reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Trust Me has an average score of 53 based on 9 reviews, indicating "mixed or average reviews".